seedcase-project/check-datapackage/CONTRIBUTING.md

 The easiest way to contribute is to report issues or bugs that you might find while using `check-datapackage`.
-You can do this by creating a [new](https://github.com/seedcase-project/check-datapackage/issues/new/choose) issue on our GitHub repository.
+You can do this by creating a [new](https://github.com/seedcase-project/check-datapackage/issues/new/choose) issue on the GitHub repository.

 ## Adding or modifying content :pencil2:

 If you would like to contribute content, please check out our [guidebook](https://guidebook.seedcase-project.org/) for more specific details on how we work and develop.
-It is a regularly evolving document, so is at various states of completion.
+It is a regularly evolving document, so it's at various states of completion.

 To contribute to `check-datapackage`, you first need to install [uv](https://docs.astral.sh/uv/) and [justfile](https://just.systems/man/en/packages.html).
-We use uv and justfile to manage our project, such as to run checks and test the template.
-Both the uv and justfile websites have a more detailed guide on using uv, but below are some simple instructions to get you started.
+We use uv and justfile to manage our project, such as to run checks and tests.
+Both uv and justfile have documentation with more detailed guides on how to use them, but below are some simple instructions to get you started.

 It's easiest to install uv and justfile using [pipx](https://pypa.github.io/pipx/), so install that first.
 Then,